Openbay/natsy/README.md

-# RubyNestNats
+# Natsy

-The `ruby_nest_nats` gem allows you to listen for (and reply to) NATS messages asynchronously in a Ruby application.
+The `natsy` gem allows you to listen for (and reply to) NATS messages asynchronously in a Ruby application.

 ## TODO